craftcms/docs/docs/cloud/assets.md

 ## Custom URLs

-You can configure a custom [rewrite](redirects.md#rewrites) to serve assets from additional URLs or paths.
+You can configure a custom [rewrite](redirects.md#rewrites) to serve assets from additional, non-default URLs or paths.
 However, Craft will continue to generate canonical CDN URLs, unless you explicitly set a **Base URL** in the filesystem’s settings.

 ::: danger